 (6) The Court, in appointing an arbitrator, is to have due regard to any qualifications required of the arbitrator by the agreement of the parties and to such considerations as are likely to secure the appointment of an independent and impartial arbitrator.

+Note for this section:

-Note: This section (other than subsections (3)(c), (5) and (6)) is substantially the same as Art 11 of the Model Law.
+This section (other than subsections (3)(c), (5) and (6)) is substantially the same as Art 11 of the Model Law.
 Subsection (3)(c) is added to cover the contingency of the parties failing to agree on the procedure to appoint arbitrators in certain circumstances not covered by the Model Law as incorporated in this Act.
 It is based on clause 11(6) of Schedule 1 to the Arbitration Act 1996 (NZ).
 Subsection (5) makes it clear that, although a decision of the Court is generally final, review of a decision of the Court that is not made within the limits of its powers and functions is not precluded.
 Subsection (6) does not include the requirement in Art 11(5) of the Model Law that the Court take into account the advisability of appointing an arbitrator of a nationality other than those of the parties in appointing a sole or third arbitrator as this is not relevant in the context of domestic commercial arbitrations.

 12. Grounds for challenge (cf. Model Law Art 12)